unsigend/gitlet/README.md

 A Simple and lightweight version control system inspired by Git, implemented in C with Python test support.
 Gitlet provides core version control features while maintaining a minimal and efficient design.
 Mainly for studying purpose.

+**Note: This project is temporarily not being actively maintained due to techinical difficulties and third party libraries missing.**

 Inspired by:
 - [UC Berkeley CS 61B](https://sp21.datastructur.es/materials/proj/proj2/proj2)
 - [Write yourself a git](https://wyag.thb.lt/)